sigp/lighthouse/scripts/local_testnet/README.md

 ## Manual creation of local testnet

-These scripts used by ./start_local_testnet.sh and maybe used to manually
+These scripts are used by ./start_local_testnet.sh and may be used to manually

 Start a local eth1 ganache server
 ```bash